studiomolga/PLANDSCAPES_2015/README.md

 Do they need to get some ip addresses or whatever?

-6) run the processing sketch on each computer (are we actually having it as app or they just run fill screen sketch?) wait for the first signal to see the visualisation
+6) run the processing sketch on each computer (are we actually having it as app or they just run fill screen sketch?) wait for the first signal to see the visualisation - you might need to do it every morning before the opening time.

 each visualisation will be saved as pdf in the folder ....